ChrisDavi3s/sim_eval/README.md

 ) -> None
 ```
 ## Testing

+Github has a CI pipeline that runs the tests on every push.
+The tests are also run on every pull request (I think?).

 Test are written using the unittest module.
 To run the tests, navigate to the root directory of the project and run: